The rail, road, flight and ferry travel chaos you need to know about this Christmas

 Both Flixbus and National Express are laying on extra trips on key dates and routes, aiming especially to help passengers affected by rail engineering closures.
 The coach firms will be running hundreds of services on Christmas Day and Boxing Day, when few trains run.

-As normal, almost all local bus services will close across the country on 25 December, apart from a few hospital services and the Isle of Wight, where the local company Southern Vectis says: “We are running a special Christmas Timetable on routes 1, 3, 5, 7 & 9”
+Most local bus services will close across the country on 25 December.
+The long-standing champion of bus travel on Christmas Day is the Isle of Wight.
+Local company Southern Vectis says 25 December will see “a special Christmas Timetable on routes 1, 3, 5, 7 and 9”.

 Ferry